trbaker/ArcGIS_StoryMap_Briefing_Converter/README.md

 ## Powerpoint to ArcGIS StoryMap Briefings converter

 URL: https://arcgis-storymap-briefing-converter.onrender.com
+Note: The app above runs on a free account at render.com - if the app hasn't been used in 15 minutes, it goes to sleep.
+So you may see a message saying something equivalent to "wait a few minutes while we wake up your app".

 ### What does the app do?
 This free, web-based tool transforms your PowerPoint slides into an ArcGIS Online StoryMap Briefing.
 This tool does not create an exact duplicate of your PowerPoint slides